jonathanparrish/time_tracker_app/README.md

 ~done~ People who access any page without logging in are redirected to the login page.
 ~done~ Developers can log in.
 ~done~  Developers who have already logged in are not taken back to the login page when they go to the application's root URL.
 ~done~ Developers can create/edit/delete other developers.
 ~done~ Developers can create/edit/delete projects.
-1 of 2 ~done~ Developers can create/edit/delete time entries for themselves, not for other developers.
+~done~ 2 of 2 ~done~ Developers can create/edit/delete time entries for themselves, not for other developers.
 ~done~ No one can delete a developer once that developer has made a time entry.
 ~done~ No one can delete a project once that project has a time entry on it.
 There must be a project list page which: